jimregan/notes/_drafts/2026-01-26-hungarian-notes.md

 * **néha / mindig / soha** – sometimes / always / never

 ## 2) Borderline B1

-These are either less frequent in everyday A2, more abstract, or more “podcast-y”:

 * **távkapcsolat** – long-distance relationship
 * **összeházasodik** – to get married (more formal)